 International Skeptics Day is celebrated annually on October 13th.
-Skepticism and critical thinking are necessary for every modern person in order to understand the turbulent information flow.
-Careful attention to the facts and the search for the truth of skeptics will help them to maintain their interests and not be deceived.
+Skepticism and critical thinking are essential characteristics for modern people, given the turbulent information flow in which we find ourselves.
+Careful consideration of facts and searching for the truth can help people to maintain their interests and not be misled.

-The exact start date for International Skeptics Day is not known today.
-It is also unknown when in history people first began to develop a skeptical attitude towards any information.
-However, nowadays skepticism is becoming more and more relevant: the periodicals “Skeptic Researcher” and “Skeptic”, numerous documentaries, podcasts, books, videos on YouTube promote the idea of a critical assessment of reality.
+The exact origin of International Skeptics Day is unknown.
+It is also difficult to pinpoint when in history people first began to develop a skeptical attitude towards any information.
+However, in this day and age, skepticism is becoming increasingly important: various periodicals, documentaries, podcasts, books, and videos on YouTube are helping to promote the idea of a critical examination of reality.

-The word “skeptic” has Greek roots, and there it means “investigation.”
-In ancient times, skeptics were scientists, writers, poets, philosophers and sophists.
-They opposed their worldview to religious canons and dogmas that offer “blind faith”.
-Today, skeptics are considered intellectuals, the desire to get to the bottom of the truth is encouraged and approved.
+The word “skeptic” has its roots in Greek, where it means “investigation”.
+In ancient times, skeptics were scientists, writers, poets, philosophers, and sophists.
+They opposed their worldview to the religious canons and dogmas that offered “blind faith”.
+Nowadays, skeptics are viewed as intellectuals; the desire to uncover the truth is encouraged and appreciated.

-- around 399 B.C.
-Socrates in Plato’s “Apology” voiced his famous thought, which can be the slogan of all skeptics: “I only know that I know nothing”;
+- Around 399 BC Socrates voiced his famous thought in Plato’s “Apology”, which is now a slogan for all skeptics: “I only know that I know nothing”.

-- in the 16th century, the followers of William of Ockham questioned the divine origin of knowledge and wondered whether God could deceive man.
+- In the 16th century, the followers of William of Ockham questioned the divine origin of knowledge and wondered whether God could deceive mankind.

-To be a skeptic does not mean to refute all scientifically proven facts, on the contrary, it is on them that all thinking and critical people should rely.
-In order not to become a victim of deception, on the occasion of the holiday, you can read scientific literature, see the revelations of myths about various historical, mystical and physical phenomena.
-You can also turn to philosophical literature, because it was the philosophers who first began to question the things and phenomena familiar to many.
+To be a skeptic does not mean to deny all scientifically proven facts; on the contrary, it is upon these facts that all critical and thinking people should rely.
+As such, to celebrate the holiday, one could read scientific literature that reveals the myths behind certain historical, mystical, and physical phenomena.
+One could also turn to philosophical literature, as it was the philosophers who first began to question the conventional wisdom.

 When is International Skeptics Day celebrated in 2022?